laszlocph/website/index.md

 * <a href="http://laszlo.cloud/Rancher-Kubernetes-routing" style="color: red; align: center;">Rancher Kubernetes routing</a>
 * <a href="http://laszlo.cloud/Simple-Jenkins-and-Docker-workflow" style="color: red; align: center;">A simple Jenkins 2.0 and Docker workflow</a>
 * <a href="http://laszlo.cloud/Mastering-test-environments-with-Docker" style="color: red; align: center;">Mastering test environments with Docker</a>

----

-Need answers for your own situation?
-Book a short call with me and get clarity instantly.

----

 ## Good to meet you